JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 Force plate data were mapped to the motion capture timeline using sampling rate conversion to ensure temporal consistency across kinematic and kinetic variables.

 ---
+## Barrel Path and Contact Position

+### Barrel Path Length

+Barrel path length was defined as the total distance traveled by the distal end of the bat from FP10 to contact.
+The distal bat position was approximated using the midpoint between MARKER2 and MARKER3, which together represent the tip region of the bat.

+At each frame, the position of the bat tip was computed as:

+tip = 0.5 × (MARKER2 + MARKER3)

+The total path length was then calculated by summing the frame-to-frame Euclidean distances of this point from FP10 to contact:

+Path Length = Σ √[(Δx)² + (Δy)² + (Δz)²]

+This provides a measure of how far the bat travels through space during the acceleration phase of the swing.

+---

+### Contact Position (Forward Distance)

+Contact position was defined as the forward (x-axis) distance between the hitter’s sternum marker (STRN) and the bat tip at the frame of contact.

+In the dataset’s coordinate system:
+- +x points from home plate toward the pitcher
+- +y points toward the right-handed batter’s box
+- +z points upward

+The bat contact point was approximated using the same distal bat estimate:

+contact_point = 0.5 × (MARKER2 + MARKER3)

+The forward distance at contact was then computed as:

+Δx = x_contact − x_sternum

+This value represents how far “out in front” of the torso contact occurs, independent of vertical or lateral position.

+---

+### Notes on Bat Representation

+MARKER2 and MARKER3 define the distal end of the bat rather than the exact barrel sweet spot.
+As a result, both barrel path length and contact position are approximations of true barrel behavior.
+However, this approach provides a consistent and reliable proxy for comparing swing kinematics across players.

+---
 ### Kinematic Analysis
 Joint angles and angular velocities were analyzed for:
 - Pelvis